Mikkomario/Utopia-Scala/Reach/README.md

 - **Immutable** - For components and containers which are static and don't change (very safe)
 - **View** - For components and containers which reflect changes in one or more pointers (flexible & controlled)
 - **Mutable** - For components and containers that allow mutation of their contents (easy but dangerous)
+  - Note that mutable implementations are becoming more scarce as the development continues.
+    View-based components are almost always more useful, and may involve mutability as well, depending on the complexity of the component.

 ### Classes to be aware of
 You will likely use these classes very often: